maresb/vpn-workaround-docker-bridge/README.md

 (Hit Ctrl+C twice to stop the test server.)

 You should be able to connect to this container with a browser by visiting [`127.0.0.1:8080`](http://127.0.0.1:8080) or equivalently
 [`localhost:8080`](http://localhost:8080).
-However, if you attempt to visit the address you see for "Server Address:", you will not be able to connect.
+If you attempt to visit the address you see for "Server Address:" from Linux it will work as expected, but if you are using Docker for Windows or Mac, you will not be able to connect.
 This is the problem which we will resolve.